argmaxml/recsplain/docs/source/installation.rst

 After you install the package, use it by either:

-- running a server to call the functions from the rest API or
+- Running a server to call the functions from the rest API or
-- by importing into your code using Python bindings
+- By importing into your code using Python bindings

 Run Server